Dewynters/Website-Template-Bootstrap-4/README.md

 Make sure any js or css edits are made in the /src/ directory.
 GULP will output the final minified versions in the distribution/build directory.

 Code away!!

+NOTES:

+Favicons are auto generated, update the /src/images/favicon-master.png to your favicon.
+The code to add to the header is stored under /src/templates/rendered

+To add bootstrap features/plugins edit the gulpfile.js and comment out the ones required.